 So, as testing approaches, remind your students: This is one score in a lifetime of scores and opportunities to show how great you are!
 We’re betting that if you put these things in perspective, test-prep and testing itself will be a much smoother ride!

-I hope you found some useful tips to use for testing time!
+I hope you found some valuable tips to use for testing time!

 Discover Related Resources: